4.b.5. Gravity Probe-B experiment

-In any case, it would not be the first time that justifications or arguments that are not quite correct give quantitatively correct results.
+In any case, it would not be the first time that justifications or arguments that are not entirely correct give quantitatively correct results.

-The documentation of Gravity Probe B mission also fails to mention the quantitative coincidence between Lense-Thirring effect upon gyroscopes and de Sitter effect or geodetic precession of solar orbit of the Earth.
+The documentation of Gravity Probe B mission also fails to mention the quantitative coincidence between Lense-Thirring effect upon gyroscopes and de Sitter effect or geodetic precession of the solar orbit of the Earth.

 To sum up, the following points endorse the proposal put forth by Global Physics:

 Some effects of gravitational fields are additive and do not cancel

 Logical correspondence between precessions of planetary orbits and the axes of gyroscopes

 Quantitative coincidence of supposed Lense-Thirring effect upon axes of gyroscopes with the precession of Earth’s solar orbit

 As the image shows, both supposed Lense-Thirring effect upon gyroscopes and geodesic precession of the Earth in its solar orbit are around 39 milliarcseconds/year, with the same vector orientation.

-Simplicity of the calculations performed, as in this case it is not necessary to make use of Kerr’s metric.
+The simplicity of the calculations performed, as in this case, it is not necessary to make use of Kerr’s metric.

 Other experiments regarding planetary orbits are about the abovementioned anomalous precession of the perihelion of Mercury of this book and the Paradox of the Relativistic Dolphin from the book Global Astrophysics and Cosmology.